Alumni of the Laboratory for Computational Motor Control

 Lab lunch, July 2002

 Joe joined the lab in 2001 as a postdoc, after completing a PhD in Neuroscience at the George Washington University.
 He worked on state-space methods and its application to motor adaptation, as well as the effect of time on motor memory.
-He is now Assistant Professor of Physiology at the State University of New York.
+He is now Associate Professor of Physiology at the State University of New York.

 The results of his research were published in the following papers:

 Quantifying generalization from trial-by-trial behavior of adaptive systems that learn with basis functions: Theory and experiments in human motor control.
 O Donchin, JT Francis, and R Shadmehr (2003) Journal of Neuroscience, 23:9032-9045.
-Abstract Supplementary-material Citations
+Abstract Supplementary-material

 Generalization as a function of velocity and duration: human reaching movements.
 JT Francis (2008) Experimental Brain Research 186:23-37.